 As an open-source graphical front end for ffmpeg and similar utilities, MPEG Streamclip is barebones but powerful.
 You won’t need to poke it hard to make it crash or break, but you’ll find the greatest degree of power and capability included in this single application.
 It’s reliable enough and free so it’s become a must-have utility in open source circles.

 While it’s best known as a tool for ripping DVDs and Blu-Rays, Handbrake can also convert video files from one format into another.
 Multiple clips can be queued simultaneously, quickly racking up large lists of file conversions and chewing through them with ease.
-Conversions can be processor heavy, since Handbrake will general chew up any resources it can get its hands on.
+Conversions can be processor-heavy since Handbrake will generally chew up any resources it can get its hands on.

 You might also like the following posts:

 Sometimes we need a video for some limited time and memory.
 For Mac users, these are the best Apps for Video Compression.
 This article would be very useful to me.
 I will share this post. keep posing.